 The ABC plan also fails ADP/ACP testing because Ella is only deferring 4% of her compensation and Dr. Smith is deferring 9% of his compensation.
 Therefore, Dr. Smith will not only have to make a Top Heavy minimum contribution of 3% of Ella’s gross wages or $900, but Dr. Smith will also have to take a refund of his 401(k) deferrals equal to approximately $6,000, reducing his total contributions to $12,000.

-What if Dr. Smith would have had a Safe Harbor 401(k) Plan?
+What if Dr. Smith had a Safe Harbor 401(k) Plan?
 What could he contribute then?

 Dr. Smith would share in the Safe Harbor contribution, and if Dr. Smith is older than Ella and the plan is properly designed, Dr. Smith may be able to make a small additional profit sharing contribution for Ella and contribute an additional $29,000 for himself (which would also be deductible by his business).